 The program prioritizes reducing the risks to life and property from future earthquakes in the United States through the establishment and maintenance of an effective earthquake hazards reduction program.
-The program’s goals are:
+The NEHRP program goals are:

-- Improve understanding of earthquake processes and impacts.
+- Advance the understanding of earthquake processes and their consequences.

-For Fiscal Year 2022, FEMA will distribute $2.15 million to individual states and territories determined to have a high to very high-risk of earthquakes and up to $1.389 million to nonprofit organizations and institutions of higher education to reduce seismic risk.
+For Fiscal Year 2023, FEMA will distribute $2,145,416 to individual states and territories determined to have a high to very high-risk of earthquakes and up to $1.159 million to nonprofit organizations and institutions of higher education to reduce seismic risk.

 Individual State Earthquake Assistance. states and territories that have been determined to have a high or very high-risk of earthquakes.
 Eligibility is further limited to those states or territories who can provide the statutory 25% non-federal cost share.

 Multi-State and National Earthquake Assistance.
 Nonprofit organizations as defined by Title 2 Code of Federal Regulations (2 C.F.R.)
 Section 200.70 and higher education institutions as defined by 2 C.F.R.
 Section 200.55 with a demonstrated capability and capacity to develop, promote and deliver national and/or multi-state seismic risk reduction activities.